Shubham189/ChunML.github.io/_posts/2016-11-9-Training-Your-Own-Data-On-Caffe.md

 It will take a while for the conversion to complete.
 After the process completes, take a look at *./examples/DogsCatsKaggle* folder, you will see two new folders which are named *dogscatskaggle_train_lmdb* and *dogscatskaggle_val_lmdb*, and new LMDB files were placed inside each folder, created from the training data and test data respectively.

+* Making the mean image

+After creating LMDB files, making the mean image is no other than one last simple task to complete.
+All we have to do is to copy and apply some tiny changes into the script which computes the mean image.

+{% highlight Bash shell scripts %}
+sudo cp examples/imagenet/make_imagenet_mean.sh examples/DogsCatsKaggle/
+{% endhighlight %}

+And here's what it looks after modified:

+{% highlight vim %}
+EXAMPLE=examples/DogsCatsKaggle
+DATA=data/DogsCatsKaggle
+TOOLS=build/tools

+$TOOLS/compute_image_mean $EXAMPLE/dogscatskaggle_train_lmdb \
+  $DATA/dogscatskaggle_mean.binaryproto
+{% endhighlight %}

+And, only one last command to execute:

+{% highlight Bash shell scripts %}
+./examples/DogsCatsKaggle/make_imagenet_mean.sh
+{% endhighlight %}

+And that's it.
+Let's go into *./data/DogsCatsKaggle* folder, you will see one new file called *dogscatskaggle_mean.binaryproto*, which means that the mean image was created successfully!